Kowshik890/OnlineExamPortal/README.md

 * Normal user can also view categorized quizzes
 * Once exam starts, user can't go back
 * User can start the quiz and submit after finishing the quiz
+* Set Timer using Progress Spinner to count down the time

 N.B: under development...